iansltx/raphple/readme.md

 ## Setup (SMS)

-Raphple supports Twilio and Nexmo directly (no need for SDKs or curl).
+Raphple supports Twilio, Nexmo, and SignalWire directly (no need for SDKs or curl).
 To use either, set the appropriate env vars for your provider, and point that provider's webhook endpoint at the proper URL.
 Phone number formats also vary between providers, but as long as you only use one at a time that doesn't matter.